JaiBalajiRamkumar/Real-time-data-pipeline-Yelp-Review/README.md

 This project demonstrates a robust and scalable real-time data pipeline for sentiment analysis.
 By leveraging the power of Kafka, Spark Streaming, MongoDB, Elasticsearch, and Kibana, we can gain valuable insights from large datasets and make data-driven decisions in real-time.

-Feel free to contribute to this project by submitting pull requests or opening issues for bug fixes or feature requests.